Can You Reverse a Cavity? (5 Simple Steps)

 Your dentist can also prescribe 1.1% sodium fluoride anti-cavity toothpaste that you should use nightly.
 Use a pea-sized amount, and after thoroughly brushing, spit it out and don’t rinse.
 Rinsing your mouth will inadvertently remove the fluoride minerals and prevent tooth remineralization.

 5% fluoride varnish is only available at your dentist and can be directly applied to localized areas of decay.
 The sticky varnish is gently painted on your teeth and requires no eating or drinking for at least 30 minutes.
 The direct application provides a protective barrier for fluoride to take effect.

 The most effective remineralizing toothpaste contains sodium fluoride, stannous fluoride, or calcium phosphate (hydroxyapatite).
-These ingredients bond to weakened enamel, repairing missing tooth structure and preventing future tooth decay.
+These ingredients bond to weakened enamel, repairing missing tooth structures and preventing future decay.
 Look for one with the American Dental Association (ADA) Seal of Acceptance.Recommended Reading: What is the ADA Seal of Acceptance?

 Oral health improvement consists of regular dental visits, frequent brushing, and nightly flossing.
 Antibacterial mouthwash also helps remove food particles while killing cavity-causing bacteria.
 However, improving oral health may require mastering new dental.Recommended Reading: Top 10 Habits for Improved Oral Health

 Cavities that are located in the enamel can be reversed and healed.
 The advances in fluoride use and treatment have been impactful.

 Fluoridation of drinking water and other fluoride cavity-prevention treatments is a top 10 public health achievement in the 20th century.
 Visit your dentist regularly to screen for tooth decay and prevent future dental problems.